Art Collections

 Intricate, layered, and easy to underestimate

-Pink was the colour I kept returning to while sketching hands.
-Much like our hands, pink is simultaneously delicate and complex.
-It has dressed aristocracy and challenged governments, symbolised innocence in one era and rebellion in the next.
-A colour with a history as layered and nuanced as the 27 bones held inside a human palm.
+It has dressed aristocracy and challenged governments, carried innocence in one era and rebellion in the next — a colour as layered and nuanced as the 27 bones held inside a human palm.

 Reflections in Water 2025